Water refunds due by end of the year

-Homeowners who paid water charges will receive refunds of between €100 and €160 before the end of the year, once the Cabinet approves the move today.
+Homeowners who paid water charges will receive refunds of between €100 and €160 before the end of the year, once the Cabinet approves the move today, writes Daniel McConnell and Elain Loughlin.

 In a move which is set to cost €300m, ministers will approve the scheme which will see refunds paid to most households by cheque by Christmas, senior government sources confirmed last night.